This card was actually created by my Dad, Tom Miller. He loved Whitey Ford. I thought of this one when I heard yesterday that Whitey had passed away.

 Frank Howard was a very large guy, about 6-7.
 Although by all accounts he had a very kind and gentle personality, he could knock a horsehide well into the middle of next week.
 Originally a Dodger, Frank was the National League Rookie of the Year in 1960.
 He did pretty good in Los Angeles, but he was dissatisfied there and told the team he would retire from baseball in the spring of 1964.
 They talked him into staying another year, then swapped him to Washington for Claude Osteen after the ’64 season.
 As a Senator, he became a legendary slugger.

 This card was printed January 12th of 2020 on the AB Dick press.
 I made 200 of them, and some have been added to our printing sales kits.
-In honor of Frank, we also donated $100 to St. Jude’s Childrens Research Hospital, a charity Frank has been active with for the past few years.
+In honor of Frank, we have also donated $100 to St. Jude’s Childrens Research Hospital, a charity Frank has been active with for the past few years.

 It wasn’t easy for Rocky Colavito to break into the Cleveland Indians outfield.
 Not only did they have sluggers Ralph Kiner and Larry Doby in the lineup, they also had Al Smith, who batted .306 and led the team in stolen bases.
 On the bench were perennial All Star Dale Mitchell, veterans Gene Woodling, Hoot Evers, Wally Westlake, Dave Philley, and Harry Simpson.
 Every one of them were solid starting-lineup outfielders.
 In fact, that version of the Tribe arguably had the best group of outfielders ever assembled on one team.
 So Colavito was way down on the list.